 Reputational risk is the potential for events to occur which could result in negative impacts upon the Company.
-Reputational risk can often be related to other risk types, for example, a lack of liquidity leading to a delay in the payment of a large claim could result in reputational damage in the eyes of stakeholders.
+Reputational risk generally arises from the other specific risks, for example, a lack of liquidity leading to a delay in the payment of a large claim could result in reputational damage in the eyes of stakeholders.

-The Board is responsible for the oversight of this risk and assess the potential reputational impacts to the business as part of the ongoing strategic discussions.
+The Board is responsible for the oversight of reputational risk and assesses the potential impacts to the business as part of the ongoing strategic discussions.
 The assessment of a number of the other risk types considers the potential for reputational impacts as a key component in determining the materiality.

-There have been no material changes to the risk over the reporting period.
+There have been no material changes to the risk exposure over the reporting period.

-The decision of the UK to exit the EU has presented uncertainty for the Company.
+The decision of the UK to exit the EU has implications for the Company.
 The Company currently utilises EU passporting to underwrite a small amount of Irish business.
-The future arrangements are not yet finalised and if passporting is lost this will have implications for the Company's ability to continue writing this business.
-The Board is monitoring the position as the exit negotiations progress and is evaluating options.
+The Board is putting in place appropriate arrangements for this business.